How To Dress Your Baby For Sleep: Keeping Them Safe

 Always ensure that sleepwear, regardless of material, is appropriate for the current room temperature to maintain a safe sleep environment for your baby.

 Infant sleep safety goes beyond how you dress them at bedtime.
-In addition to dressing considerations, The American Academy of Pediatrics (AAP) suggest to follow general safety guidelines to ensure a safe sleeping environment for your baby (5):
+In addition to dressing considerations, it’s crucial you adhere to general safety guidelines to ensure a safe sleeping environment for your baby (5):

 Remember, better sleep for baby means better sleep for all!